Vicky-cmd/Springboot-ContentSharing/README.md

 This is a Content Sharing platform created by using springboot backend and jsp and reactjs implementation for the UI.
 The application is corrently hosted in [heroku](https://infotrends-media.herokuapp.com)

-The build for the react apps have been integrated with the main springboot application, but their code is saved inside [React Apps](https://github.com/Vicky-cmd/Springboot-ContentSharing/tree/main/React%20Apps) folder
+The build for the react apps have been integrated with the main springboot application, but their code is saved inside [React Apps](https://github.com/Vicky-cmd/Springboot-ContentSharing/tree/main/React%20Apps) folder.

 The springboot microservices for the Shopping app are stored in [Springboot Microservices](https://github.com/Vicky-cmd/Springboot-ContentSharing/tree/main/Springboot%20Microservices) in the repo.

 This comprises of three different functional applications: